AsteraDataStack/astera-llm-config/README.md

 # astera-llm-config
-A public repository for storing Astera LLM Configs
+A public repository for storing Astera's LLM Configs